 11) Are You Using Your Time Wisely?

 Most of the people you talk to in the B2B healthcare industry have no purchasing power.
 This isn’t a bad thing.
-You need internal allies to move your sales funnel.
+You need internal allies in B2B companies to move your sales funnel.

 But you must balance your time between decision makers and advocates to avoid spending months talking to someone without buying power.